chuma-beep/Problem-Solving-Strategies/Getting-Started/Understand-the-problem.md

 Undrstanding the problem also involves breaking down the problem into smaller parts.
 We need to find out what is the input available and what is the desired output.

 Example
-Let's say we have a total of 22 football players and we need to get the highest performers in other to seprate them into starting eleven and second eleven.
+Consider a scenario where we have a total of 22 football players and we need to get the highest performers in other to separate them into starting eleven and second eleven.

 First of it will differ by position required stats each position will be: